 We continue to improve facilities through constant investment in the fabric of the buildings and assets, and programmes to provide the best facilities to support teaching and learning.
-This year we have invested in additional computer hardware and infrastructure across the Campus to improve the existing provision.
+This year we have invested in additional computer hardware for the art department and infrastructure across the Campus to improve the existing provision.